mevellea/telegram_menu/README.md

 Features:

 * Menu navigation using tree structure, unlimited depth
-* Support for sending pictures (local file or url), notifications, and polls
+* Support for sending pictures (local file or url), stickers, notifications, and polls
 * Session manager with multiple users connecting to the same bot
 * Messages can read text input from the keyboard
 * Automatic deletion of messages when configurable timer has expired